JL-III/SimpleClaiming/README.md

-# Simple Claims - A gutted / refactored version of GriefPrevention
+# Simple Claims - A gutted / refactored / java syntax version of GriefPrevention